kkomalpreetkaur3/personal-resume-css/REFLECTION.md

 - I added <footer> section with link and contact information.
 - I might include one more section for Strengths to make resume more valuable.

+# Module 2 Assignment: Personal Resume with CSS

+## Can I explain what my code does?

+My code enhances the resume webpage from module 1 by incorporating design, responsiveness and accessibility through CSS.
+It includes:

+- A header and navigation bar with a cohesive color scheme and hover interactions.
+- An About Me section using Flexbox layout with a circular profile image for a modern look.
+- Consistent styling across Skills, Experience, Education, and Strengths sections for improved readability.
+- Integration of Google Fonts for custom typography.
+- Responsive layout achieved with media queries for mobile, tablet, and desktop devices.
+- A footer displaying copyright information.

+##